Cazh’mere Green dies in Independence car accident, police say

 Why did the Jeep leave East Truman Road?

-According to the Missouri State Highway Patrol, aggressive driving and speeding cause approximately 500 traffic death statewide each year.
+The Missouri State Highway Patrol reports that aggressive driving and speeding cause about 500 traffic deaths in the state each year.

 What rights do passengers have in Missouri crashes?

-Families of passengers killed in single-vehicle wrecks often face complex insurance claims, as the liability typically falls on the driver of the vehicle they were riding in.
+Families of passengers killed in single-vehicle crashes often deal with complex insurance claims.
+Liability typically rests with the driver of the vehicle the passenger was in.

-"Grieving families of victims are sometimes overwhelmed by the legal processes that are in place to protect their rights," noted National Legal Analyst Stefano Formica, of Bond Legal
+"Grieving families of victims are sometimes overwhelmed by the legal processes that are in place to protect their rights," said National Legal Analyst Stefano Formica, Of Counsel at Bond Legal.

 Missouri wrongful death statute